OneSparse/OneSparse/README.md

     postgres=# select vector(array[1,2,3]) = array[1,2,3]::vector;
      t

-So far these example construct a "dense" integer vector, because it's size and it's number of values are the same:
+As this vector is dense its size and number of values are the same:

     postgres=# select size(vector(array[1,2,3])) = nvals(array[1,2,3]::vector);
     t